ktoso/rx-wiki/Reactive-Streams.md

 # Reactive Streams + RxJava

-[Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm/) has been a collaborative effort to standardize the protocol for asynchronous streams on the JVM.
+[Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm/) has been a [collaborative effort](https://medium.com/@viktorklang/reactive-streams-1-0-0-interview-faaca2c00bec to standardize the protocol for asynchronous streams on the JVM.
 The RxJava team was [part of the effort](https://github.com/reactive-streams/reactive-streams-jvm/graphs/contributors) from the beginning and supports the use of Reactive Streams APIs and eventually the [Java 9 Flow APIs](http://cs.oswego.edu/pipermail/concurrency-interest/2015-January/013641.html) which are [resulting from the success of the Reactive Stream effort](https://github.com/reactive-streams/reactive-streams-jvm/issues/195).

 ## How does this relate to RxJava itself?